Updated: Aug 7, 2021

 To this, the Prospective Funder said, “OK, clean up your debt and cap structure, and come back and see us when you are done.”

-This is a typical outcome for an otherwise successful microcap company.
+This is a typical outcome for an otherwise revenue producing microcap company.
 One cannot build a successful company on convertible debt financing.
-It will work for a while (6 months of you’re lucky) but, eventually, the debt and subsequent bloating of the company’s capital structure will come home to roost.
+It will work for a while (6 months if you’re lucky) but, eventually, the debt and subsequent bloating of the company’s capital structure will come home to roost.

 Most management teams choose to continue this strategy because the alternatives, while simple, involve much more work and even more time.
 Eventually, the scum pond of convertible debt financing will dry up and leave no alternatives at all.
 Once the money dries up, the music stops, the stock collapses and the Company cannot afford to keep their filings current with the SEC and now go into default with their lenders.

-As stated before, one solution for microcap companies is simple but involves some work and will take a little time.
-Here are some paths:
+As stated before, the only real solution for Microcap companies is simple but involves some work and will take a little time.
+Here is the path:

-Restructure your debt and capital structure and go cold turkey off the debt financing.
+Restructure your debt and capital structure and go cold turkey off toxic debt financing.

-Get current with the SEC – I know funders that can help with this process.
+Get current with the SEC – I know funders and groups that can help with this process.

-True capital formation takes time.
+True restructuring and capital formation takes time.
 Swallowing the bitter pill of convertible debt because the Company needs money now is not the solution.
 Take your time.
-Put an equity vehicle in place.
+Put a restructuring plan in place.
 Then take more time, clean up your company, and attract new clean capital from an even better capital structure not only to improve shareholder value, but to also move to a national exchange when you do qualify.